chrisgrieser/alfred-bibtex-citation-picker/README.md

 3. Use the citation picker via the Alfred keyword `ct`, or set a [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) for the citation picker by double-clicking the respective field in the workflow window.

 ## Basic Usage
-Use the `ct` keyword press the [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) in any text field to start the citation picker.
+Press the [hotkey](https://www.alfredapp.com/help/workflows/triggers/hotkey/) in any text field to start the citation picker.
+Alternatively, use the `ct` keyword.

 ### Search
 - You can search for the title, author/editor (last name), year, collection, or journal name.